The-Portal-Bot/Documentation/portal-website/docs/commands/corona.md

     ./corona greece
     ```

-    Portal will reply with an _corona statitics for Greece_ embedded card.
+    Portal will reply with an embedded card that has the _corona statitics for Greece_.

 :::tip